 - Hold and hug them frequently.

-- Encourage them to return to school and discuss problems with teachers and to resume playing games, riding bikes and other such activities.
+Encourage them to return to school and discuss problems with teachers and to resume playing games, riding bikes and other usual activities.

 Even after an event, there may still be many dangers.
 What seems like a safe distance or location may not be.
 Stay tuned to your local emergency station and follow the advice of trained professionals.
 Unless told to evacuate, stay off the roads to allow emergency vehicles access.
 What you do next can save your life and the lives of others.